worldbank/wb-reproducible-research-repository/reproducibility_FAQs.md

  [See our Excel guidelines](https://worldbank.github.io/wb-reproducible-research-repository/resources/excel/Excel_Guidelines.html)  for recommended practices and our [presentation on how to produce tables and plots in Stata and R](https://osf.io/ezmsb) for quick instructions on how to build reproducible outputs.

+### Can I submit compiled code or binaries?
+Yes.
+Provide (i) build instructions and compiler versions, or (ii) a container image, or (iii) deterministic binaries plus environment details.
+If source cannot be shared immediately, indicate source-escrow terms (e.g., released at journal acceptance or after embargo).

+### What if my simulations take weeks to run?
+Use the Artifact Pathway: submit pre-computed solve outputs (with hashes) and scripts that generate all exhibits from those outputs.
+Provide a short “smoke test” subset that runs in ≤1 hour to demonstrate determinism.

+### Do you support Julia/MATLAB/Fortran/C++?”
+Yes.
+Use environment files or containers.
+Guidance and minimal templates are provided for Julia (Project/Manifest), MATLAB (version + toolboxes), and compiled languages.

 ## Documentation-Related Questions